Green technologies are set to unleash unprecedented disruption, propelling the Indian economy toward a sustainable future.

-The rest of the green technology patents are for energy conservation (2,555), transportation technologies (2,481), nuclear power generation (1,079), agriculture-and-forestry (161), and others (69).
+The rest of the green technology patents are for energy conservation (2,555), transportation technologies (2,481), nuclear power generation (1,079), agriculture and forestry (161), and others (69).

-Policy Measures are making Green Innovation in India a reality
+Policy Measures are Making Green Innovation in India a Reality

 A lot of green innovation in India is also happening because of the Central government’s schemes and incentive programs.

 In February 2022, when the finance minister of India presented the Indian budget, she laid down four priority areas that will aim to steer the Indian economy for the next 25 years.
-Among them was “Productivity Enhancement & Investment, Sunrise Opportunities, Energy Transition, and Climate Action.“
+Among them were “Productivity Enhancement & Investment, Sunrise Opportunities, Energy Transition, and Climate Action.“

-One of the major announcements made in Budget 2022 is about the allocation of Rs 24,000 crore (US$ 3.2 bn) incentives to boost India’s solar energy needs.
+One of the major announcements in Budget 2022 is about the allocation of Rs 24,000 crore (US$ 3.2 bn) incentives to boost India’s solar energy needs.

 Economic growth in the 21st century can only be sustained if policymakers effectively leverage the linkages between technological innovation and green growth.